 Great stories deserve distribution.
 Start by pitching the partners and organizations mentioned in the study.
 Send a short blurb, a clean image, and a link to your page.
 Make it easy for them to share.
 Local partners are often hungry for good news.
 This is a simple way to add credibility.
 Our guide to local sponsorships shows how these relationships create authentic mentions.

-Create share ready assets.
+Create share-ready assets.
 Turn your charts into clean images with labels.
 Add an embeddable graph for publishers who want to cite your data.
-Make a before after slider if visuals tell the story best.
+Make a before-and-after slider if visuals tell the story best.
 Interactive elements increase time on page and sharing.
 See our take on interactive content for practical options that do not require a developer with a magic wand.

-Do not leave video on the table.
+Do not leave the video on the table.
 Repurpose the best moments into short clips for social channels.
-A sixty second summary can send a surprising amount of traffic back to the full story.
-If you want a done for you option, reels and short form video help you multiply reach without adding hours to your week.
+A sixty-second summary can send a surprising amount of traffic back to the full story.
 Add captions and a clear link in your post text so curious viewers can find the full case study.

 Examples and outcomes